tantna/PB-DiffHiC/README.md

 gauss2vec(data,test_dis,msize,keepdis,ksize,mu=0,sigma=1,data2mat=TRUE,gauss=TRUE)
 ```
 - `data` - The input data containing the position and contact count information of interactions.
-- `test_dis` - The gene distance range for interactions to be tested.
+- `test_dis` - The gene distance range for interactions to be tested corresponds to the number of diagonal lines in the Hi-C contact matrix.
 For example, when the resolution is 10kb, if only interactions with a gene distance ≤ 1MB (1,000,000) are to be tested, then `test_dis` = 1000000 / 10000 + 1 = 101.
 - `msize` - The size of the contact matrix.
 The chromosome length file is located in the `ext` folder.
 The size of the matrix is calculated by dividing the chromosome length by the resolution, rounding down, and then adding 1 to the result.
 - `keepdis` - The size of the housekeeping gene distance.
 The housekeeping genome will be used for subsequent scaling factors calculations.
 Here, keepdis refers to how many diagonals to select.
 For example, `keepdis` = 1 refers to the main diagonal.
 - `ksize` - The size of the Gaussian convolution kernel.
 In the PB-DiffHiC paper, `ksize` = 3 was used.